 Today, the ability to build relationships at organizations matching your interests is crucial to landing internships, job shadowing opportunities and full-time positions post-graduation.
-Regardless of field or sector, these relationships facilitate new information and can connect you to opportunities that will help shape your narrative.
+Regardless of field or sector, these relationships facilitate new information and can connect you to opportunities that will help shape your professional narrative.

 Networking has received an unfair rap from many who see it as “inauthentic” or “slimey”.
 When working with students, I find the term is often met with hesitation, dread and negativity.
 Interestingly, many of you are already networking – talking with each other about classes, sharing recommendations about professors, connecting friends to others with matching interests and on it goes.
 Professional networking is the same exercise, simply placed in a different venue and with a different end goal.
-In order to help you become more comfortable in developing authentic relationships that will help you build toward a life after Whitman, below are some recommendations to help you create your own professional network.
+In order to help you become more comfortable in developing authentic relationships that will help you build toward your life after Whitman, below are some recommendations to help you create your own professional network.

 How and Where to Start